01 Invention Overview

 04 Product Specifications by Vehicle Type

 DashArmor screens are custom-engineered per vehicle platform.
+The A-pillar housing height and screen deployment span are dimensioned to match each vehicle's A-pillar profile and full dashboard width.
 Below are representative specifications for three primary vehicle categories:

 Specification Full-Size Truck SUV / Crossover Sedan / Compact